📌 Introduction

 🏁 Conclusion

-function is your go-to for type conversion in SAS.
-Whether you’re reading numeric values from character fields or parsing dates from strings, mastering INPUT
+The INPUT function is your go-to for type conversion in SAS.
+Whether you’re reading numeric values from character fields or parsing dates from strings, mastering INPUT helps you unlock the full power of SAS analytics.

 0 Comments